top of page

 After the 36 months are completed, your homestead lease becomes:

-✔ $1 for 99 years — renewable and inheritable
+✔ Then $55 per month for 96 years — renewable and inheritable

 This gives you lifetime rights to your land while avoiding the legal complexity and taxation that comes with subdividing mountain terrain.